laravel/docs/mocking.md

             // Assert a job was not pushed...
             Queue::assertNotPushed(AnotherJob::class);

-            // Assert a job was pushed with a specific chain...
+            // Assert a job was pushed with a given chain of jobs, matching by class...
             Queue::assertPushedWithChain(ShipOrder::class, [
                 AnotherJob::class,
                 FinalJob::class
+            ]);

+            // Setup for matching jobs by class and properties
+            $expectedAnotherJob = new AnotherJob("foo");
+            $expectedFinalJob = new FinalJob("bar");

+            // Assert a job was pushed with a given chain of jobs, matching by both class and properties...
+            Queue::assertPushedWithChain(ShipOrder::class, [
+                $expectedAnotherJob,
+                $expectedFinalJob
             ]);
         }
     }